shahincsejnu/github-actions-demo/README.md

   - Job :
     - the job is the what actually executes
     - a workflow can consist of one or more jobs
+    - if we define more than one job then by default all jobs run in parallel, but if we have any dependency then we need to overwrite the default value by `needs: <name_of_the_parent_job>` inside a job
   - Runner :

   - Events :